NetSparkleUpdater/NetSparkle/README.md

 _sparkle = new SparkleUpdater(
     "http://example.com/appcast.xml", // link to your app cast file new Ed25519Checker(SecurityMode.Strict, // security mode -- use .Unsafe to ignore all signature checking (NOT recommended!!)
-                       "base_64_public_key") // your base 64 public key -- generate this with the NetSparkleUpdater.Tools AppCastGenerator on any OS
+                       "base_64_public_key") // your base 64 public key -- generate this with the NetSparkleUpdater.Tools.AppCastGenerator .NET CLI tool on any OS
 ) {
     UIFactory = new NetSparkleUpdater.UI.WPF.UIFactory(icon), // or null or choose some other UI factory or build your own!
     RelaunchAfterUpdate = false, // default is false; set to true if you want your app to restart after updating (keep as false if your installer will start your app for you)